Jacob Toppin

-Jacob Toppin (/ˈtɒpɪn/ TOP-in; born May 8, 2000) is an American professional basketball player for the Atlanta Hawks of the National Basketball Association (NBA), on a two-way contract with the College Park Skyhawks of the NBA G League.
-He played college basketball for the Rhode Island Rams and the Kentucky Wildcats.
-He is the younger brother of professional basketball player Obi Toppin.
+Jacob Toppin (/ˈtɒpɪn/ TOP-in; born May 8, 2000) is an American professional basketball player for Hapoel Tel Aviv of the Israeli Premier League and the EuroLeague.
+He played college basketball for the Rhode Island Rams and Kentucky Wildcats.

 High school career

 Toppin attended Ossining High School where he played basketball, football and volleyball.
 As a senior, he averaged 15.6 points and 8.8 rebounds per game, earning All-Selection honors.
 Toppin was not highly recruited but committed to play college basketball at Rhode Island.

 College career

 Toppin averaged 5.1 points and 3.9 rebounds in bench role as a freshman at Rhode Island.
 He transferred to Kentucky after the season.
 As a sophomore, he averaged 5.2 points and 3.5 rebounds per game.
 Toppin averaged 6.2 points and 3.2 rebounds per game as a junior.
 As a senior, he averaged 12.4 points, 6.8 rebounds and 2.2 assists per game.
 Toppin declared for the 2023 NBA draft following the season, forgoing an additional year of eligibility.